AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/01900/19_1_Transcript_Habits.md

 There's no stress when you imagine calling people on the phone.
 And after you get used to doing it at your level, you'll find that it will be easy to do it objectively, physically as well.
 If heroin addicts can program like that to eliminate the heroin addiction, you can do anything.

-Now, one word of caution about all this.
-You cannot change habits with willpower.
-Whenever willpower and imagination are in conflict, imagination always wins out.
+Now, one word of caution about all this. `You cannot change habits with willpower`. `Whenever willpower and imagination are in conflict, imagination always wins out.`

 I want to take an example, show you exactly what we're talking about.
 Suppose you're determined that you're going to eat better, to eat more nutritious food, to reduce your weight, to get in shape, to stay healthy and have plenty of energy, all the energy that you need to do the work that you want to do.
 As always, it's your choice to do this or not.